 Building a portfolio made up of differing asset classes with consideration for product type can help add to the diversification and risk management many people are looking for.

 And it doesn’t stop there.
-There is yet another layer to diversification that is often overlooked and that is adding a mix of appreciable assets along with income producing opportunities.
+There is yet another layer of diversification that is often overlooked and that is adding a mix of appreciable assets along with income producing opportunities.
 In other words, you want to include some investments that are growth oriented and focused on long-term growth coupled with assets that create income, which would be used to add to your long-term growth.

 So, as you can see there is more to managing investment risk than simply picking a few stocks, bonds or mutual funds.
 Product type, asset class along with income and growth strategies all help to manage risk and round out a portfolio.